 Significant interaction in the Neurology Clerkship is defined as at least one-half day spent with the same physician.
-Attending physicians who have a faculty title can complete an end of rotation assessment form (EOR).
-In the instance that only one end-of-rotation assessment is submitted, it will be a collaborative assessment from the preceptors who had significant interaction with the student.
+Attending physicians (with faculty title) can complete an end-of-rotation (EOR) assessment form.
+In the instance that only one EOR assessment is submitted, it will need to be a collaborative assessment from the preceptors who had significant interaction with the student.
 When only a single faculty member has been assigned to work with a student, this faculty member must provide the assessment for the student.
 The clerkship EOR assessment form is distributed through one45.
 Students must obtain a minimum of 2 PRIME+ evaluations over their rotation.
 Students may obtain a maximum of 4 PRIME+ evaluations.
 These may be obtained from attendings, residents or advanced practitioners, however, attending evaluations carry more weight towards the final clinical grade.
 A minimum of one evaluation from an attending is required.
 Only one evaluation may be from a resident.
 The PRIME+ data will inform end-of-rotation assessment forms that will be filled out by site directors after discussion among those site leaders.